The Dark Side of LLMs: Agent-based Attack Vectors for System-level Compromise: Evaluation

-In this synthetic application, we tested the same RAG Backdoor attack previously discussed but executed in a multi-agent system.
-The calling agent is an agentic RAG (not necessarily equipped with a terminal access tool) that functions as a standard question-answering agent regarding the content of documents provided through RAG.
-In contrast, the invoked agent is an LLM agent with at least a tool to access the terminal.
 The internal structure of each agent in this scenario is identical to that used in the previous ones.
 This methodological consistency ensures that any successful attack cannot be attributed to structural variations in the agent or to differences in how it interacts with users or external sources.
-Instead, it allows us to \textit{isolate mutual trust in inter-agent communication as the sole relevant factor influencing the outcome}.
-For the invoked agent, we adopt an \texttt{agent\_system\_prompt} similar to the previous applications, asking the agent to be useful for the user but not to perform dangerous operations.
+Instead, it allows us to isolate mutual trust in inter-agent communication as the sole relevant factor influencing the outcome.

-The results of the experiments conducted on this scenario are illustrated in Table~\ref{tab:agentic_ai_system}.
-The Inter-Agent Trust Exploitation attack demonstrated the most alarming success rate, with 100.0\% of the tested LLMs successfully executing the malicious payload when requested by a peer agent.
-This represents the highest vulnerability rate across all three attack vectors tested, revealing a critical security flaw in multi-agent architectures.
-Furthermore, the universal success rate (100.0\%) in maintaining correct responses while executing backdoor instructions confirms that the current LLM safety mechanisms are fundamentally misaligned with the threat model of agentic systems.
-Models appear to apply significantly more lenient security policies when interacting with other AI agents compared to direct human interactions or external tool only, essentially treating peer agents as inherently trustworthy entities despite the potential for compromise or malicious intent.
+Following the evaluation protocol defined above, the results of the experiments conducted in this scenario are illustrated in Table~\ref{tab:agentic_ai_system}, while the detailed results of the sensitivity analysis of each model during this attack as the prompts vary are presented in Table~\ref{tab:detailed_iac_2col}.
+The Inter-Agent Trust Exploitation attack 100.0\,\% of the LLMs successfully executing the malicious payload when requested by a peer agent.
+Furthermore, all models (100.0\,\%) maintain correct responses while executing backdoor instructions.
+To assess this, we verified that the system responded accurately to user queries; for instance, when asked about specific information in a document, it provided the expected content without errors or anomalies to the user.

+A particularly critical aspect of this scenario is that \textit{no jailbreak against the LLM} (e.g. prompt injection) is required for the invoked agent to execute the malicious command pipe.
+The calling agent simply transmits the command, which is then interpreted and executed by the invoked agent without any additional contextual framing (as shown in Figure~\ref{fig:IATE_msgs}).
+This behavior highlights a dangerous shift in the threat model: whereas traditional LLM attacks typically rely on manipulating natural language instructions, here the vulnerability stems directly from the implicit trust placed in inter-agent communication and the ownership of the capability to complete the requested task (i.e., terminal access tool).
+Models appear to apply different security policies when interacting with other AI agents compared to direct human interactions or external tools only.